Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Related Work

 \section{Related Work}

 Metric learning approaches have been widely studied in the early stage of person re-identification.
 Many algorithms have been proposed, such as the well-known PRDC \cite{DBLP:conf/cvpr/ZhengGX11}, KISSME \cite{kostinger2012large}, and XQDA \cite{Liao-CVPR-2015-LOMO-XQDA}, to name a few.
 In recent years, deep metric learning in particular has become popular and been extensively studied.
 Beyond feature representation learning, specific deep metric learning can be roughly classified in terms of loss function designs and deep feature matching schemes.
 For loss function designs, pairwise loss functions \cite{yi2014deep,Deng2018}, classification or identification loss \cite{Zheng-CVPR2017-IDE}, and triplet loss \cite{DBLP:conf/cvpr/ZhengGX11,schroff2015facenet,Hermans2017-Triplet} are the most popular.
 For deep feature matching schemes, a number of methods have been proposed in the literature.
 For example, Ahmed et al. proposed a deep convolutional architecture with layers specifically designed for local neighborhood matching~\cite{ahmed2015improved}.
-Li et al. proposed a novel filter pairing neural network (FPNN) to jointly handle several known challenges in person re-identification, such as misalignment and occlusions \cite{Li-CVPR-2014-DeepReID}.
-Shen et al. proposed an end-to-end deep Kronecker-Product Matching (KPM) network \cite{shen2018end} for softly aligned matching in person re-identification.
-Suh et al. proposed a deep neural network to learn part-aligned bilinear representations for person re-identification \cite{suh2018part-aligned}.
+Li et al. proposed a novel filter pairing neural network (FPNN) to jointly handle several known challenges, such as misalignment and occlusions \cite{Li-CVPR-2014-DeepReID}.
+Shen et al. proposed an end-to-end deep Kronecker-Product Matching (KPM) network \cite{shen2018end} for softly aligned matching.
+Suh et al. proposed a deep neural network to learn part-aligned bilinear representations \cite{suh2018part-aligned}.
 Liao and Shao proposed the query-adaptive convolution (QAConv) for explicit deep feature matching, and proved its effectiveness for generalizable person re-identification \cite{Liao-ECCV2020-QAConv}.
+They also proposed a Transformer based method, TransMatcher \cite{Liao-NeurIPS2021-TransMatcher}, for improved performance.